10 Ways how to stop gambling addiction

 4. Restore an old hobby

-Men and women with gambling addiction lose interest in activities they used to enjoy.
+Individuals with gambling addiction lose interest in activities they used to enjoy.
 In fact, losing interest in hobbies and other activities is one of the biggest symptoms of gambling addiction.
-While working on recovery, restoring an old hobby can be incredibly helpful.
+While working on recovery, restoring an old hobby is incredibly helpful.

-Restoring an old hobby can make a significant impact.
+Restoring an old hobby makes a significant impact.
 Think about activities and hobbies that brought joy before gambling addiction.
 What are they?
 Write down a couple of them and firmly decide to take up that hobby again.

 Returning to an old hobby works because it allows a person with gambling addiction to replace unhealthy habits with healthy or positive behavior.
-Hobby also acts as a distraction that helps reduce the intensity of cravings for gambling.
+A hobby additionally acts as a distraction that helps reduce the intensity of cravings for gambling.

-Moreover, restoring an old hobby helps people stop gambling because it also reduces endorphins i.e., feel-good chemicals.
-A study from Psychosomatic Medicine found that hobbies and other leisure activities improve physical and psychological health and well-being.
+Moreover, restoring an old hobby helps people stop gambling because it reduces endorphins i.e., feel-good chemicals.
+A 2009 study by Pressman et al., published in the journal Psychosomatic Medicine found that hobbies and other leisure activities improve physical and psychological health and well-being.

 Engaging in hobbies releases serotonin, dopamine, and other neurotransmitters that improve mood.
 For that reason, restoring an old hobby gives dopamine and serotonin a boost without gambling.
 As a result, it becomes easier for a person to live their life without gambling or other risky activities.